BlackJackTone/agdlsadfjl/readme.md

 C3: Decision tree

-The decision tree in Sec 5.3 has been proven sucessful for real-world datasets, and it can easily be changed to an automatically built structure by adding a training set, adapting to diverse workloads and parallel architectures, including future-proof CPUs.
+The decision tree in Sec 5.3 has been proven successful for real-world datasets, and it can easily be changed to an automatically built structure by adding a training set, adapting to diverse workloads and parallel architectures, including future-proof CPUs.
 Regarding the thresholds for High and Low, we will add the learned results to the appendix.
 We will update Sec 5.3 and open source to contribute to the community.

 C4: Hardware

-Sec 3.3 shows that the hardware architecture significantly influnces the performance, where the 8-core version with a sampling rate of 0.9 reduces 90%+ lantency compared to the sequential version.
+Sec 3.3 shows that the hardware architecture significantly influences the performance, where the 8-core version with a sampling rate of 0.9 reduces 90%+ lantency compared to the sequential version.
 For practical use, we develop both thread and data-level parallelisms, and Sec 6.5 demonstrates their scalability.
-Besides, as proved in Sec 6.3, sampling and hardware optimizated algorithms need to be studied together because of the influence on both performance and quality.
+Besides, as proved in Sec 6.3, sampling and hardware optimized algorithms need to be studied together because of the influence on both performance and quality.
 To solve this problem, we develop a decision tree considering both sampling and stream features.
 We will detail more in Sec 5.